About Contemporary Artist

 Artist Bio

 "I came across a glorious Welsh word, "Hiraeth", pronounced hee-raee).
 This word translates quite literally into English as "longing", yet according to Wikipedia, its true meaning has a great deal more nuance to it than simple longing.
 I have been calling this feeling in my heart homesickness but really it is much more than that.
-It is a longing for what was once in this world, yet now it is no longer, through the passage of time or even deeper , perhaps of something we once had, but at this time do not and never will.
+It is a longing for what was once in this world, yet now it is no longer, through the passage of time or even deeper, perhaps of something we once had, but at this time do not and never will.
 Yet the longing remains.
-The older I get, the stronger the emotional tug at my heart.
-There is a reason that most people live within an hour or two's drive from where they were raised.
-This feeling is captured for me in many of my paintings, the solitude that comes from being alone with all that emotion."
+I strive to capture this in all of my works.

-Ms. McLoughlin has exhibited her paintings in numerous international art shows including Art Basel Switzerland, Art Basel Miami, the Swiss Art Expo in Zurich, The Monaco Yacht Show in Monte Carlo as well as many national shows.
-In 2018, she was inducted into The National Association of Women Artists, based in New York City.
+Ms. McLoughlin has exhibited her paintings in numerous international art shows i"ncluding Art Basel Switzerland, Art Basel Miami, the Swiss Art Expo in Zurich, The Monaco Yacht Show in Monte Carlo as well as many national shows.
 From 2020-2023 she served on the board of the Utah Museum of Contemporary Art, (UMOCA), in Salt Lake City & continues to be an ambassador for the museum.

 Artist Statement